• Shopping Cart Shopping Cart

 What’s Excluded:

-1. Airfare to and from Malaysia.
+1. Airfare to and from Azerbaijan.

 2. Personal expenses like laundry, telephone, tips, etc.